Irumbu Thirai (2018 film): Release

-The film was dubbed and released into Hindi as The Return of Abhimanyu and was dubbed in Malayalam under the same name.
+The film was dubbed and released into Hindi as The Return of Abhimanyu and was dubbed in Telugu under the name of Abhimanyudu.
 The satellite rights of the film's Tamil and Malayalam version were sold to Zee Tamil and Mazhavil Manorama while the digital rights were sold to ZEE5 and the dubbed versions were sold to Sun NXT and ManoramaMAX respectively.
+The movie ran successfully in Kerala, Andhra Pradesh and Telangana excluding Tamil Nadu.

 Box office

 Tamil Nadu theatrical rights of the film were sold for ₹24.5 crore.
 The film grossed ₹61 crore at the worldwide box office and became a commercial success.